Kids' Lives Matter: Plot

 The story begins with a flashback in 2001 introducing Johnathan Hui, Amos Fong, and Eman Cheung as medical interns.
 An operation causes a rift between Hui and Fong, leading to them becoming estranged.
 Flash to the present, Hui and Fong are pediatric surgeons and work at North West Hospital and Princess Anne Hospital, respectively.
 One day, Hui asks Fong to perform a liver transplant operation jointly.
 An anesthetic mistake occurs during the procedure where Cheung, a cardiothoracic surgeon, appears timely to rescue.
 She returns to Hong Kong after being a Doctor Without Borders and is now a newly contracted doctor at Princess Anne Hospital.

 With the ambitious vision of building a pediatric facility, Fong uses tactics to make Hui join Princess Anne Hospital.
 He then recruits Hui, Cheung, and a few other doctors, including Max Man, a resident specialist, Kay Mak, pediatric chief of service and Fong's love–interest, and Joey Kwok, an anesthesiologist, to create an "elite" surgery team, building themselves an influential reputation to pave the way for Fong's vision.
 The team faces various obstacles during the process, with Hui and Fong reconciling their friendship.
 The truth of the operation incident in the past also gets revealed.
 Although Fong's vision is not yet realized towards the end of the series; the doctors experience growth in both their personal and professional lives.

 Production and background

-The television series was directed by Ben Fong and is the first TVB's to use pediatric surgery as the main theme.
-The crew was assisted by a group of professional doctors in executing the technical aspect of the filming scenes.
-The set for the fictional Princess Anne Hospital was built based on Hong Kong Children's Hospital.
-Principal photography took place in August–December 2020.
-It was Linda Chung's first television series after six years away from the entertainment industry.
+The series was produced by Ben Fong and script supervised by Poon Man-hung, with direction handled by Fong alongside a rotating team of directors.
+It marks TVB's first medical drama focused on pediatric surgery, utilizing a team of professional doctors as technical consultants throughout filming.
+The set for the fictional Princess Anne Hospital was modeled after the Hong Kong Children's Hospital, with principal photography taking place from August to December 2020.
+The series also marked Linda Chung's return to television after a six-year hiatus from the industry.